 (6) If —

-(a) Western Power makes an access offer to an applicant; and
+(a) a corporation makes an access offer to an applicant; and

-(b) Western Power and the applicant have not entered into a distribution access agreement in relation to the distribution access services which are the subject of the access offer within the relevant period determined in accordance with subregulation (7),
+(b) the corporation and the applicant have not entered into a distribution access agreement in relation to the distribution access services which are the subject of the access offer within the relevant period determined in accordance with subregulation (7),

 then the access offer expires and the access application loses its priority for the purposes of regulation 13 and lapses.

-(7) The relevant period for the purposes of subregulation (6) is a period of 20 business days (or such longer period as Western Power may agree with the applicant) following the day on which the access offer is made.
+(7) The relevant period for the purposes of subregulation (6) is a period of 20 business days (or such longer period as the corporation may agree with the applicant) following the day on which the access offer is made.

-(8) The provision of distribution access services by Western Power under a distribution access agreement is subject to the following conditions precedent —
+(8) The provision of distribution access services by a corporation under a distribution access agreement is subject to the following conditions precedent —

-(a) the user satisfying Western Power that the user has put in place any arrangements required by regulation 43 (1);
+(a) the user satisfying the corporation that the user has put in place any arrangements required by regulation 43 (1);

-(b) where Western Power believes that the distribution access agreement forms part of an arrangement relating to the transportation of electricity between —
+(b) where the corporation believes that the distribution access agreement forms part of an arrangement relating to the transportation of electricity between —

 (i) a transmission connection and a distribution connection; or